A rare native salmon and steelhead refuge + wild whitewater river

 Congress added Southwest Oregon’s Illinois River to the National Wild and Scenic River System in 1984, recognizing its nationally outstanding fisheries, water quality, scenery, recreation and botanical values, The wisdom of the designation can be seen today in the traffic jams along the river’s Scenic section, where thousands seek the relief of its clear waters during hot summer days.

-But where the Illinois stands above the crowd is as one of the West’s premier whitewater rivers and as a wild salmon and steelhead refuge.
-Though not as well known as other stronghold river systems, such as California’s Wild and Scenic Smith River, the Illinois can boast of one attribute most rivers in the region can’t.
+But where the Illinois River shines is as one of the West’s premier whitewater rivers and as a wild salmon and steelhead refuge.
+Though not as well known as other stronghold river systems, like California’s Wild and Scenic Smith River, the Illinois can boast of one attribute that few rivers can anymore.

 There’s been no hatchery supplementation program within its watershed.
-In other words, the gene pool of the Illinois River’s native fish populations is an undiluted ancient lineage representing thousand of years of unbroken evolution.
+In other words, the gene pool of the Illinois River’s native fish populations is an undiluted ancient lineage representing thousands of years of unbroken evolution.
 This according to the Native Fish Society:

-Unlike the Wild and Scenic Rogue River, that it flows into, no one has blasted open the boulder filled course of the Wild and Scenic Illinois River and there are no upstream dams.
-It remains today, as it has for ions, a challenge for both humans and fish to navigate.
+The wild river canyon of the Illinois remains today, as it has for ions, a challenge for both humans and fish to navigate.
 This has helped keep the river’s native fish gene pool strong—about as pure as they get on West Coast—and has made the Wild Illinois River a favorite of whitewater boaters.
 But if you go, remember there’s essentially no way out except by the river itself or by helicopter.

-The Wild Section of the Illinois is one of the most remote and inaccessible stretches of river in the nation and should remain that way.
+The Wild Section of the Illinois is one of the most remote and inaccessible stretches of river in the nation.